Your July 2019 LSAT Instant Reaction

 (These all reflect how many questions you could miss and earn that score)

 First things first, it’s time to accept that the Digital LSAT is here to stay.
 So, you will need to “digitize” your prep.
 We don’t expect you to run out and buy a Microsoft Go tablet, but you should be taking digital practice tests.
-If you don’t know where to find one, get a free tablet LSAT practice test here, or sign-up for a free trial of our Online Anytime course (sidenote: all BP students get access to digital practice tests).
+If you don’t know where to find one, get a free tablet LSAT practice test here, or sign-up for a free trial of our Self-Paced course (sidenote: all BP students get access to digital practice tests).

 Now, this is the point in these Instant Reaction posts where we talk about whether you should cancel your score, and we, in so many words, say you almost certainly shouldn’t cancel your score.
 However, for this July exam, you don’t have to worry about that decision now.
 You don’t have to worry about that decision for a long time, in fact — you’ll get your score back Wednesday, August 28, and you can decide then.
 So we won’t go through the formality of discussing score cancellation.